The Sauk in Illinois

 By 1800 or so, Sauk and Mesquakies occupied the lower reaches of the Wisconsin and Rock rivers and a large area west of the Mississippi.
 One band had settled in a metropolis they called Saukenuk, where the Rock drains into the Mississippi immediately south of where the white were to build Rock Island; the Mesquakies lived nearby, three or four miles upriver on the Mississippi.
 It was the custom of the Sauk to settle in such a town for the spring and summer to farm and gather, then abandon it for their winter hunting grounds in Iowa.

 As Indian towns went, Saukenuk was sizable, with several thousand residents at its peak.
 In organization at least it outdid most Euro-American towns of the era.
-Lodges—the long bark-covered houses preferred by the Sauk covering as much as 4,000 square feet each—were arrayed in blocks.
+Lodges—the long bark-covered houses preferred by the Sauk that covered as much as 4,000 square feet each—were arrayed in blocks.
 The site was well chosen too, offering spring water, fertile soils on the alluvial terraces, fish from the river rapids, and rich pickings of wild fruit on “Rocky” Island (now Rock or Arsenal Island) upstream in the Mississippi.
 For a century, recalled Black Hawk, for whom Saukenuk was home, “We always had plenty.”

 A beautifully drawn map of Illinois from 1824 in the collection of the Newberry Library shows the territory north of today’s Interstate 80 marked simply, “Sauk and Fox Indians.”
 But while dominant, the Sauk were not Sinnissippi’s only inhabitants in the Euro-American era.
 Winnebago had also been forced in to Illinois from Wisconsin and sojourned along the upper Rock River and its tributaries beginning some 40 miles upriver from Saukenuk.
 (The Freeport area, on the Pecatonica River, was home to the Winnebago in 1835, and the county of which Rockford is the seat was named after them.)
 Farther east, the valley of the upper Illinois River was occupied by Potawatomi.